 Performance

-To make things up, this marker performs well on shading, layering, and producing a more pleasing blend between different colors.
+This marker performs well on shading, layering, and producing a more pleasing blend between different colors.
 Although it’s also a bit easy to saturate with just a few passes, still, the great blending alcohol-based ink will try its best to prevent undesirable streaking and blotching.
+But these markers will bleed through really thin paper so we suggest that you use some thick paper that’ll keep your lines clean while coloring.

-For last, I like to mention a small problem with these, which are the caps.
+For last, we should mention a small problem with these, which are the caps.
 It’s so bad that some people have to resort to using a hammer or a plier.
-Prismacolor already stated that these shouldn’t be hard to remove, but I think that’s a performance gamble you have to bet on when getting one of these.

 Pros and Cons